ELF-Lab/OjibweMorph/xfst/README.md

 *	w1, the independent order third person agreement that is usually deleted, and opaquely blocks short vowel deletion
  	*	This is the same as "w5" in the Bowers et al (2017) FST for Odawa
 *	V1, triggers vowel lengthening with certain preterit and delayed imperative forms in the VAIs.
+* 	y1, appears in VVy stems and is deleted at the end of words
 *	y2, appears in Cy noun class stems and is always deleted
 *	w2, appears at the end of VV, VVw, Vw, and both regular and irregular Cw noun class stems and is deleted unless the suffix complex starts with non-back vowels (a, aa, i, ii, and e)